 JILIN FUEL ALCOHOL Co. - Jilin Province, PR China

-This production line for bioethanol was officially commissioned in Jilin in November 2003 after an implementation period of 22 months.
+Located in Jilin City in Northeast China, this production line for bioethanol was officially commissioned in November 2003 after an implementation period of 22 months.
 The plant produces 300,000 tonnes of fuel alcohol annually from maize.
 The product is used as a 10% petrol additive.

 Process design by Vogelbusch provided for the raw material processing, continuous fermentation, distillation and the molecular sieve dehydration process stages as well as DDGS processing.
 The column trays for the distillation plant were supplied by Vogelbusch.